Rift7/proxy_scrape/README.md

 > ./target/release/proxy_scraper
 ```

-Want to watch every step of the magic trick like a hawk?
+Want to watch every step of the magic trick?
 Use the `-v` or `--verbose` flag:

 ```bash
 > ./target/release/proxy_scraper -v